A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Proofs of main theorems

 \section{Proofs of main theorems}

-All the results stated in the introduction, with the exception of Theorems \ref{count2}--\ref{counttwocover}, hold even if for each $g\geq 1$ we range over any large congruence family of hyperelliptic curves $C$ over $\Q$ of genus~$g$ for which $\Div^1(C)$ is locally soluble.
+All the results stated in the introduction, starting with Theorem \ref{count}, hold even if for each $g\geq 1$ we range over any large congruence family of hyperelliptic curves $C$ over $\Q$ of genus~$g$ for which $\Div^1(C)$ is locally soluble.
 (See Definition \ref{def:large} for the definition of ``large''.)

 We prove Theorems~\ref{count} and~\ref{countk} in this generality.